 The free cash flows from a business can be projected using information about the industry in which a business operates and information specific to the business.
 A variety of sources can be used, such as research reports, S&P industry surveys, industry journals and manuals, and other miscellaneous sources.
 Discounted Cash Flow analysis is an attempt to look at the company’s pure operating results free and clear of extraordinary items, discontinued operations, one-time charges, etc. It is also extremely important to look at the historical performance of a company or business (margins, growth) to understand how future cash flows related to past performance.

 A company’s FCFF represents the return available to both sources of its capital; debt lenders and equity investors.
-Free cash flows there reflects the cash generated by the assets of a business, irrespective of how such assets are financed.
+Thus, free cash flows there reflect the cash generated by the assets of a business, irrespective of how such assets are financed.

 In summary, Discounted Cash Flow analysis projections should be based on: